Notes to the consolidated annual

 Discounts and premiums on the Group’s own bond issues and central mortgage institution loans are accrued over the period to maturity.

-Amounts due from banks and customers, mortgage loans
+Amounts due from banks and customers, mortgage loans, value adjustment

 These are reported at nominal value less any value adjustment required.
 Precious metal assets on metal accounts are valued at fair value if the relevant metal is traded on a price-efficient and liquid market.
 Interest income is reported on an accruals basis.